 Take a group transfer from your hotel to board the 50 Years of Victory.
 Depart on one of the most powerful nuclear-powered Russian icebreakers in the world and start your journey north out of Kola Bay.

-Nowhere can it be more truly said that “getting there is half the fun”.
-As you cruise northward through the Barents Sea keep an eye out for whales.
-Meanwhile, you have the opportunity to learn about the unique icebreaking capabilities of the ship.
-You are also treated to a tour of the engine room.
+Nowhere can it be more truly said that “getting there is half the fun.”
+Keep an eye out for whales as you cruise northward through the Barents Sea.
+Meanwhile, you'll have the opportunities to learn about the unique icebreaking capabilities of the ship and take a tour of the engine room.

-As you make your way across the ice cap, you witness firsthand the ship’s awesome power as massive ice blocks give way under the enormous bulk of the spoon-shaped bow.
+As you make your way across the ice cap, witness the ship’s awesome power firsthand as massive ice blocks give way under the enormous bulk of the spoon-shaped bow.
 The sensation of being on deck at this time is surreal and unforgettable.

 Welcome to the geographic North Pole!
 After carefully navigating to 90 degrees North, ceremoniously drop the anchor on a sturdy stretch of ice and disembark onto the frozen sea.

 Now is the time to experiencing the long-anticipated thrill of standing at the top of the world.
 Join hands with your fellow passengers and literally walk around the world during a special International Round Dance.
 You are also treated to a barbecue meal on the ice.
 You may even have the chance to take a plunge into the icy water!